jbroadway/assetic/README.md

 use the latest version at all times.

-For development, you can also change the tags to use Elefant's `{! !}` tags instead, which will load the Assetic compilation anew on each request:
+For development, you can also change the tags to use Elefant's `{! !}` tags instead, which will load the Assetic compilation process anew on each request:

 ```html
 <script src="{! assetic/js/my_script.js !}"></script>
 ```

+> It is smart enough to not regenerate the cache if the original files haven't changed, to reduce page load times during development.

 ### How it works